 Residents are not responsible for tuition until they begin teaching during the 2023-2024 school year.

 Certification and District Hiring Costs

-You are responsible for all costs associated with certification through the Louisiana Department of Education, including fees for any required examinations (Praxis exams are about $160 each) or certification filing fees ($50 application fee).
-In addition, Louisiana requires all teachers to take a drug test and have their fingerprints processed for a background check.
-You are responsible for any costs associated with state or school hiring requirements that are not covered by your school placement.
+Residents are responsible for all costs associated with certification through the Maryland State Department of Education, including fees for any required exams.
+In addition, Baltimore City Public Schools requires all teachers to take a TB test, drug test, and fingerprint processing for a background check.
+Residents are responsible for any costs associated with state or district hiring requirements.

-Please refer to our detailed expense summary for a comprehensive overview of costs associated with pre-service training, TNTP Academy, licensure and district hiring.
+Please refer to our detailed expense summary below for a comprehensive overview of costs associated with pre-service training, certification coursework, licensure, and district hiring.

 Note: All of the costs below are based on the current school year and are subject to annual increases.

 |Program tuition||$7,000 Special Education Residents will pay additional $1,000 for second-year coursework.||Payable in September.
 Covers the cost of six-week summer training program to prepare you for the classroom and year-long certification coursework.
 Tuition payable throughout school year and payment plans are available.
 Baltimore City Public Schools has historically offered partial tuition reimbursement for teachers in good standing.|

 |Undergraduate/graduate degree transcripts||Varies||Requested during enrollment.
 Required to begin Pre-service training and obtain certification.|

 |Fingerprinting fee||$61.25||Payable in the spring.
 Required to begin Pre-service training and obtain certification.|

 |Testing||$90-$150 for Praxis Core exam. $120-170 for each Praxis Content Knowledge exam.||Payable during offered stage.
 Required to obtain certification.|